-The SBFR is prepared from the Commonwealth's books and records and other official reports which are maintained on the basis of accounting used in the preparation of the Commonwealth's legally adopted annual budget (statutory basis).
+The SBFR is prepared from the Commonwealth's books and records and other official reports that are maintained on the basis of accounting used in the preparation of the Commonwealth's legally adopted annual budget (statutory basis).
 The statutory basis emphasizes accountability and budgetary control of appropriations.
 The SBFR is not intended to present the Commonwealth's financial condition and results of operations in conformity with GAAP.

 Under the statutory basis of accounting, revenues generally are recognized when cash deposits are received by the Treasury.
-However, revenues receivable for federal grants and reimbursements generally are recognized when related expenditures are incurred.
+However, revenues receivable for federal grants and reimbursements generally are recognized when related expenditures are incurred, provided that the related revenues are received by the Commonwealth by August 31, the end of the statutory accounts receivable period.
 Amounts due from political subdivisions of the Commonwealth are recognized when considered measurable and available.
-These are largely payments from municipalities reimbursing for pension costs paid by the Commonwealth on their behalf, for 3(8)C pension payments.
+These are largely payments from municipalities reimbursing for pension costs paid by the Commonwealth on their behalf, authorized under Section 3(8)C of Chapter 32 of the Massachusetts General Laws, provided that the revenues are received by August 31.
+However, the FY16 final supplemental appropriations act (Chapter 283 of the Acts of 2016) required that the Comptroller record as FY16 revenues two payments from the Massachusetts Housing Financial Agency (MHFA) totaling \$9 million that were received in October 2016, after the accounts receivable period ended.

 Under the statutory basis of accounting, expenditures are generally recorded when the related cash disbursement occurs.
 At year-end, payroll is accrued and payables are recognized, to the extent of approved encumbrances, for goods or services received by June 30, and payment made by August 31.
-Costs incurred under the federally-sponsored Medicaid program, amounts required to settle claims and judgments against the Commonwealth and certain other liabilities are not recognized until they are encumbered or otherwise processed for payment.
+Costs incurred under the federally-sponsored Medicaid program, amounts required to settle claims and judgments against the Commonwealth, and certain other liabilities are not recognized until they are encumbered or otherwise processed for payment.